J-DubApps/get-chat-cmd/README.md

 - `get-chat-cmd1`: Uses OpenRouter's API with the "openrouter/quasar-alpha" model
 - `get-chat-cmd2`: Uses OpenAI's API with the "gpt-4o-mini" model
 - `get-chat-cmd3`: Uses Anthropic's API with the "claude-3-7-sonnet-20250219" model
+- `get-chat-local`: Optional function that makes calls to locally-hosted Chat model (only tested with LM Studio)

 ## Setup

 1. Edit `ai_powershell_commands.ps1` to replace:  <br />